 - You have throbbing pain when attempting to do activities

 Our shoulder doctors understand that pain can keep you from living life to the fullest.
-To schedule an appointment with one of our specialists, call (865) 546-2663 for our UT Medical Center and Sevierville offices, (865) 218-9300 for our West Knoxville office, or request an appointment online.
+To schedule an appointment with one of our specialists, call (865) 546-2663 for our UT Research Park and Sevierville offices, (865) 218-9300 for our West Knoxville office, or request an appointment online.

-Our years of experience and advanced training devoted to the care of orthopedic issues, including those of the shoulder, make us who we are, but our compassionate care of our patients is what makes us dedicated to you.
-Our shoulder specialists at University Orthopedic Surgeons, Dr. George Baddour, Dr. Philip McDowell, and Dr. Joshua Moss, are unparalleled experts in accurately diagnosing and effectively treating shoulder injuries and conditions in a broad range of patients, and they continuously strive to exceed our patients' expectations in the delivery of care.
+Our years of experience and advanced training devoted to the care of orthopaedic issues, including those of the shoulder, make us who we are, but our compassionate care of our patients is what makes us dedicated to you.
+Our shoulder specialists at University Orthopaedic Surgeons, Dr. Michael Kern, Dr. Philip McDowell, and Dr. Joshua Moss, are unparalleled experts in accurately diagnosing and effectively treating shoulder injuries and conditions in a broad range of patients, and they continuously strive to exceed our patients' expectations in the delivery of care.

-To consult with a University Orthopedic Surgeons shoulder surgeon, please request an appointment online or call (865) 546-2663 for our UT Medical Center and Sevierville offices or (865) 218-9300 for our West Knoxville office.
+To consult with a University Orthopaedic Surgeons shoulder surgeon, please request an appointment online or call (865) 546-2663 for our UT Research Park and Sevierville offices or (865) 218-9300 for our West Knoxville office.